 Benin City Edo State, Nigeria Travel Guide

 Benin City's historical magnitude cannot be overstated.
 It was formerly the capital of the powerful Edo Kingdom of Benin, a pre-colonial African empire that flourished from the 13th to the 19th centuries.
-This kingdom was renowned for its sophisticated political structure, military might, and specifically for its exquisite bronze and brass castings, often referred to as Benin Bronzes.
+This kingdom was renowned for its sophisticated political structure, military might, and just for its exquisite bronze and brass castings, often referred to as Benin Bronzes.

-Benin City promises a travel experience rich in history, culture, and genuine local interactions.
+Benin City offers a travel experience rich in history, culture, and genuine local interactions.
 It features an unique opportunity to connect with a powerful African heritage while enjoying the energy of a contemporary Nigerian city.

 Discover world-renowned Benin Bronzes and other artifacts at the National Museum.